MarcoMiglio/tiny84_LoRaWAN/README.md

 1. To add sensor data, refer to `examples/aht20_example` or `examples/bmp280_example`.
 2. Modify the `tiny84_RFM95` code to include the necessary sensor headers and data collection logic.

+Additional details will be added in the Wiki page.